 How many PharmD applicants are accepted each year?

 We receive approximately 300 applications and we admit around 125 students each fall.
-Competition can be affected by the size and composition of the applicant pool for a particular year.

 Do you have a certain limit to the number of PharmCAS students you admit?